-He spoke for 3-1/2 hours, a relatively short time for Webster, who sometimes spoke for five hours.
+He spoke for 3-1/2 hours, a relatively short time for Webster, who sometimes went on for five.

-He enraged Massachusetts voters with his support of the Fugitive Slave Act.
+He especially enraged Massachusetts voters with his support of the Fugitive Slave Act.
 “The South, in my judgment, is right, “ he had said, “and the North is wrong."

 "Liberty!
 Liberty!
 Pho!” said Ralph Waldo Emerson.
 “Let Mr. Webster, for decency's sake shut his lips for once and forever on this word.
 The word 'Liberty' in the mouth of Mr. Webster sounds like the word 'love' in the mouth of a courtesan."

 Webster revised it as The Constitution and the Union (click here for the full text).
 He supervised the preparation of a letter in his defense signed by 800 prominent Massachusetts men, including Rufus Choate, Oliver Wendell Holmes and George Ticknor.

 Southerners and Northern moderates received the speech warmly.
 Several hundred New York businessmen sent him a thank you letter and a gold watch.

 But the Seventh of March speech finished Daniel Webster’s Senate career.
 Four months later on July 17, he delivered another speech to the Senate – his farewell speech.
 He then resumed his position as President Millard Fillmore’s Secretary of State.

 In 1852, he unsuccessfully sought the Whig nomination for president while suffering from cirrhosis of the liver.
-Shortly thereafter, he fell off his horse at his home in Marshfield, Mass.
-He crushed his head in the fall.
+Shortly thereafter, he fell off his horse at his home in Marshfield, Mass., crushing his head in the fall.